 A schematic showing the location of MOXIE and other major instruments.
 Credit NASA/JPL-Caltec

-- Establish achievable performance requirements and design approaches that will lead to a full-scale ISRU system based on MOXIE technology.
+- Inform future design approaches to a full-scale ISRU system based on MOXIE technology.

 - To be capable of producing at least 6 g/hr of oxygen in the context of the Mars 2020 mission (assuming atmospheric intake at 5 Torr, typical of Jezero Crater, and 0°C, typical of the rover interior).

 - To produce oxygen with > 98% purity.

 - To meet these first two requirements for at least 10 operational cycles after delivery.
 Since MOXIE is expected to operate in all seasons and at all times of day and night on Mars, these requirements are intended to be satisfied under worst-case environmental conditions, including during a dust storm, if possible.